Why mostly plant-based?

 The one thing nobody will disagree with is that people these days aren't eating enough plants.
 97% of the US population don't even reach the minimum recommended daily intake of fibre, and that trend is held across the western world.
 And where do you find fibre?
 Plants.

 If you want to take your plant stash and add grilled salmon - knock yourself out.
-If you want to melt cheese on top of your bean chili - go crazy.
+If you want to melt cheese on top of your black bean chili - go crazy.

 Eating a diet rich in plant foods has a myriad of positive health benefits, and has been shown to prevent, treat and even reverse many common causes of death.
 Issues like heart disease, type 2 diabetes, high blood pressure and many cancers can all be things of the past when eating a whole-foods plant-based diet.
 In the absence of disease, you also experience improved digestion, more energy, faster recovery from exercise, and an easily maintained body weight without a sense of deprivation.
 A whole-foods plant-based diet is, in the end, a diet of abundance rather than restriction.